-Yesterday I revealed that carrying debt is making me sick (no not figuratively, but physically).
-I am impressed that I confessed this truth about me, that debt makes me sick.
+Yesterday I revealed that carrying debt is making me sick (not figuratively, but physically).
+I am impressed that I confessed this truth about myself: debt makes me sick.

-In my situation it is better to be paying off my debt faster, than worrying about my retirement savings.
-My statement (as has many of my commentators) is that this choice is a personal choice.
-You should choose what the method that makes you comfortable.
+In my situation, it is better to be paying off my debt faster than worrying about my retirement savings.
+My statement (as has many of my commentators) is that this choice is personal.
+You should choose the method that makes you comfortable.

-While this is true, it also assumes you know how to invest, and where to put your money.
-For my regular readers you realize my early endeavors in the area of investment have been at best mediocre.
+While this is true, it also assumes you know how to invest and where to put your money.
+For my regular readers, you realize my early endeavours in the area of investment have been, at best mediocre.
 At times disastrous (remember my top 5 investment regrets).
-If I had put the money I had “invested” on my debt I might well be much better off.
+If I had put the money I had “invested” into my debt, I might well be much better off.

-If you are confident in your abilities to invest, or have a system you think you can rely on, starting your retirement savings at an early age is a good thing (if you don’t carry debt already).
+If you are confident in your ability to invest or have a system you think you can rely on, starting your retirement savings early is a good thing (if you don’t carry debt already).

 Early Retirement is an Option

 This is not likely, for me.
-I may come into a very large amount of money, but I think retired would be a relative statement.
+I may come into a considerable amount of money, but I think retired would be a relative statement.
 I would do volunteer work full-time instead.
-The difference is I have a very young son and by the time I will be 65 he will be 21.
-My guess is I will need to keep an income of some kind (other than retirement income) for a lot longer than I thought I would 10 years ago.
+The difference is I have a very young son, and by the time I am 65, he will be 21.
+I guess I will need to keep an income of some kind (other than retirement income) for a lot longer than I thought I would take ten years ago.

 Debt Reduction as an Investment Vehicle

-The best investment I know I can make right now is on my debt, since I can figure out exactly how much money I will save by paying it down, whereas, I couldn’t tell you what the price of any stock might be in 6 months.
-Given I am paying about 5% on my debt vehicles, I know I am getting at least that much money in savings on the money I am paying into it (i.e. I am paying that much more on my principle).
+The best investment I can make right now is on my debt since I can figure out exactly how much money I will save by paying it down, whereas I couldn’t tell you what the price of any stock might be in 6 months.
+Given I am paying about 5% on my debt vehicles, I know I am getting at least that much money in savings on the money I am settling into it (i.e. I am paying that much more on my principle).

 As I have been saying all along, debt repayment is a much better thing for me to be doing at this moment in my life.
-I have some equity invested in my retirement (not nearly enough I know, but some), however the ill effects of carrying debt and my aversion to that fact points me towards a more aggressive payback schedule for these debts.
-Whether this plan of attack can be fully implemented remains to be seen, as the only way to tell if a plan was successful is to look back after its implementation.
+I have some equity invested in my retirement (not nearly enough, I know, but some); however, the ill effects of carrying debt and my aversion to that fact point me towards a more aggressive payback schedule for these debts.
+Whether this plan of attack can be fully implemented remains to be seen, as the only way to tell if a project was successful is to look back after its implementation.